-Measure O funds 1 Communications Supervisor and 1 Police Technician.
-The Measure O Communications Supervisor is one of three employees who oversee the Communications Bureau commonly known as Dispatch.
-Dispatchers are often times the first point of contact the public has with the Police Department; they are required to triage and prioritize incoming calls for service and make referrals to other agencies, when appropriate.
-They are also responsible for dispatching calls for service to field personnel, tracking the location of those field units and monitoring the safety of all field personnel in a 40-square-mile geographical area.
-By funding a supervisor position, the department is better able to provide the necessary support and training for dispatchers.
+Measure O funds one Communications Supervisor and one Police Technician.
+The Measure O Communications Supervisor is one of three employees who oversee the Communications Bureau, commonly known as Dispatch.
+Dispatchers are often the first point of contact the public has with the Police Department; they triage and prioritize incoming calls for service and make referrals to other agencies when appropriate.
+They are also responsible for dispatching calls for service to field personnel, tracking the location of those field units, and monitoring all field personnel's safety in a 40-square-mile geographical area.
+By funding a supervisor position, the department can provide the necessary support and training for dispatchers.

 One Police Technician, working in the Records Bureau, is funded with Measure O. The Police Technician performs a wide variety of technical tasks associated with the reception and support functions of the Police Department.
-Examples of the duties include:
+Examples of duties include: